Special Events Director Salary

 Pay Difference by Location

-Special Events Directors will find that Washington offers an impressive pay rate, one which exceeds the national average by 44 percent.
-Special Events Directors will also find cushy salaries in New York (+36 percent), Denver (+22 percent), Los Angeles (+17 percent), and San Francisco (+14 percent).
-Special Events Directors' salaries are heavily influenced by location — Special Events Directors in Austin bring in salaries that are 30 percent lower than the national average.
+For Special Events Directors, working in the bustling city of Washington has its advantages, including an above-average pay rate.
+Special Events Directors will also find cushy salaries in New York (+37 percent), Denver (+23 percent), Los Angeles (+18 percent), and San Francisco (+14 percent).
+Place of residence plays a huge part in a Special Events Director's salary, with Austin Special Events Directors earning salaries that are 30 percent less than the national average.

 Special Events Director Reviews